openharmony/device_qemu/arm_virt/liteos_a/README.md

 ```

 Simulated network interface is wireless card wlan0, but has no real wifi functions.
 By default, the network will not be automatically configured if no parameter is specified.
 If the root directory image file **flash.img** exists, the image will not be re-created.

+Note: On the first run, script will also create a MMC image mainly for system and user data files.
+It is stored at OHOS source tree 'out' sub-directory, named 'smallmmc.img'.
+Whenever it exists, script will never try to touch it again.
+More information please refer to `vendor/ohemu/qemu_small_system_demo/qemu_run.sh`.

 c) Exit QEMU.